On the Bickel-Rosenblatt test of goodness-of-fit for the residuals of autoregressive processes: Introduction and Motivations

 For i.i.d. sequences of random variables, there is a wide range of goodness-of-fit statistical procedures in connection with the underlying true distribution.
 Among many others, one can think about the Kolmogorov-Smirnov test, the Cram\'er-von Mises criterion, the Pearson's chi-squared test, or more specific ones like the whole class of normality tests.
 Most of them have become of frequent practical use and directly implemented on the set of residuals of regression models.
 For such applications the independence hypothesis is irrelevant, especially for time series where lagged dependent variables are included.
 Thus, the crucial issue that naturally arises consists in having an overview of their sensitivity facing some weakened assumptions.
 This paper focus on such a generalization for the \textit{Bickel-Rosenblatt} statistic, introduced by the eponymous statisticians \cite{BickelRosenblatt73} in 1973, who first established its asymptotic normality and gave their names to the associated testing procedure.
 The statistic is closely related to the $L^2$ distance on the real line between the Parzen-Rosenblatt kernel density estimator and a parametric distribution (or a smoothed version of it).
 Namely it takes the form of

 with notation that we will detail in the sequel.
 Some improvements are of interest for us.
 First, Takahata and Yoshihara \cite{TakahataYoshihara87} in 1987 and later Neumann and Paparoditis \cite{NeumannPaparoditis00} in 2000 extended the result to weakly dependent sequences (with mixing or absolute regularity conditions).
 As they noticed, these assumptions are satisfied by several processes of the time series literature.
 Then, Lee and Na \cite{LeeNa02} showed in 2002 that it also holds for the residuals of an autoregressive process of order 1 as soon as it contains no unit root (we will explain precisely this fact in the paper).
 Such a study leads to a goodness-of-fit test for the distribution of the innovations of the process.
 Bachmann and Dette \cite{BachmannDette05} went further in 2005 by putting the results obtained by Lee and Na into practice.
-Their study also enables to get an asymptotic normality of the correctly renormalised statistic under some fixed alternatives.
+Their study also enables to get an asymptotic normality of the correctly renormalized statistic under some fixed alternatives.
+Even if it is not directly related to our subject, we also mention the work of Horv\'ath and Zitikis \cite{HorvathZitikis04} in 2004, providing some results on goodness-of-fit tests in $L^r$ norm (for any $r$ greater than 1) for the residuals of first-order autoregressive processes.

+The goal of this paper is twofold.
+First and mainly, we generalize the results of Lee and Na to autoregressive processes of order $p$ ($p \geq 1$) while refining the set of hypotheses and discussing on the effect of unit roots on the statistic of interest.
+Second, a goodness-of-fit test is derived as a corollary together with a short empirical study so as to get an overview of its capabilities.
+From a theoretical point of view, this is always a challenging target to extend well-known first-order results to more general cases, and it is even more difficult to deal with unit roots in a time series context.
+Moreover, autoregressive models are still widespread in applied fields like econometrics, mathematical finance, weather and energy forecasting, engineering, etc. Thus to provide some advances in the study of autoregressive processes, in terms of inference, prediction, statistical significance, or, in our case, goodness-of-fit, was our first motivation.